The Middle Way - Walking the Razor's Edge http://www.blissful-wisdom.com/the-middle-way---walking-the-razors-edge.html

 The mind is like a shadow which follows and haunts the life with unending experiences of sorrow and joy.
 However, when walking as 'awareness', the light of awareness reveals the mind (the field of the sense experiences) to be nothing more than an illusory mirage."

-In a nutshell, it is a message to reside in the heart of Awareness amidst the ever-changing comings and goings of worldly life.
+In a nutshell, the message is to reside in the heart of Awareness amidst the ever-changing comings and goings of worldly life.
 'Staying in the Middle' means the inner calm and transcendental stillness of the Heart connects with life but does not attach to the life experiences.
 Walking in the Heart, as awakened awareness, allows the old tendency (seeking satisfaction through other people or worldly pursuits) to fall away.
-The body/mind mechanism still engages in the duties of a married life, or the duties of a monastic life, but the old tendency to look for fulfillment in the world is finally given up.
+The body/mind mechanism still engages in the duties of a married life, or the duties of a monastic life, but the old tendency to look for fulfillment in the world gradually falls away.
 The fulfillment is found in living a conscious life...by being present and aware throughout daily living with the understanding that nothing in the world of sense experience can ever bring lasting happiness.

 Kindheartedness, gratitude, and humility keep the Heart open and full.
 By sharing wealth and abundance with those in need (acts of charity), the flow of abundance stays lively.
 "Love thy neighbor", means consciously performing acts of service and charity.